Invoice numbering: how to set up a system that satisfies HMRC

 - QT-2026-001 for quotes

-This ensures that if a credit note refers to INV-2026-018, there's no confusion about which document is which.
+This ensures that if a credit note refers to INV-2026-018, there's no confusion about which document is meant.

 What if you have gaps in your sequence?

-Gaps occur.
+Gaps happen.
 A cancelled invoice, a spoiled draft, a mistaken entry.
-HMRC doesn't penalise you for gaps per se — what matters is having an explanation.
+HMRC doesn't penalise you for gaps as such — the key is having an explanation.
 If invoice INV-2026-023 is missing, you should be able to show it was cancelled or voided.

 Invoice your customers in 30 seconds